Adaptive Clustering Using Kernel Density Estimators: Statistical Analysis of KDE-based Clustering

 If we have a kernel with bounded support, then a variant of Theorem \ref{analysis-main2-new} also holds for unbounded densities.
 Indeed, if we have a density $h\in \Lx 1 {\Rd} \cap \Lx p{\Rd}$ for some $p\in (1,\infty]$, then all conclusions of Theorem \ref{analysis-main2-new} remain valid, if we replace \eqref{analysis-main2-h0} by

 Note that for such kernels the additional assumption \eqref{analysis-main2-h0-add} is not necessary.

 While \eqref{def-sigma} only provides a lower bound on possible values for $\s$, Theorem \ref{analysis-main2-new} actually indicates that $\s$ should not be chosen significantly larger than these lower bounds, either.
 Indeed, the choice of $\s$ also implies a minimal value for $\t$ by the condition $\t>\psi(2\s)$, which in turn influences $\e^*$ by \eqref{estar}.
 Namely, larger values of $\s$ lead to larger $\t$-values and therefore to larger values for $\e^*$.
 As a result, the guarantees in \emph{(a)} become weaker, and in addition, larger values of $\s$ also lead to weaker guarantees in \emph{(b)}.
 For a similar reason we do not consider kernels $K$ with heavier tails than \eqref{lem:tail-functions-h1}.
-Indeed, if $K$ only has a polynomial upper bound for its tail, for example
+Indeed, if $K$ only has a polynomial upper bound for its tail, i.e., there are constants $c$ and $\a>d$ with